Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

   - Tailwind deprecation warnings → Use new shorthand classes.
   - Build failing after icon changes → Verify lucide-react exports.
   - **Buttons inside cards still have hover animations** → Add `animation="none"` prop AND CSS override classes (`hover:scale-100 hover:shadow-none hover:-translate-y-0`).
 See "Button Hover Effects in Card-Based Designs" in section 18.
+  - **Text appears dark/unreadable on dark backgrounds** → Check for conflicting utility classes (e.g., `text-section-lead` + `text-neutral-text-subtle`).
+Remove utilities with built-in colors and use direct color classes.
+See "Multi-Layer Text Color Debugging" in section 18.

 ### What NOT to Do